AkshaySG14/Fates-Reprise/README.md

 NOTE: The game is as of yet unfinished.
 However, the game up until the first dungeon may be completed.

+Credits:
+•	Zelda Universe for ripping all the music used for the game.
+•	Bruce Juice for the Link spritesheet used as inspiration.
+•	SFB games for the ChipTone generator used to create some sounds.
+•	Craftron Gaming, Andrew Tyler, AEnigma, and Petyka for the various fonts used in the game.
+•	Drshnaps for the tile map used as an inspiration.

 Made by Akshay Subramaniam.